stelios-stavropoulos/SLerp-for-Unreal-Engine/README.md

 # SLerp-for-Unreal-Engine
-This is a plug and play Plugin that adds an slerp function to the interpolation category of Unreal's math library\n *
+This is a plug and play Plugin that adds an slerp function to the interpolation category of Unreal's math library

+*
 *
 Installation Guide: